 In this article, Shaarang, a current MBA student at UNC Kenan-Flagler Business School, outlines a few key facts to know about the F1 visa process from his own experience of applying for the visa.
 You can also watch this short video:

-F1 visa for students
+- F1 visa interview

 What is an F1 student visa?